 As an expatriate scientist, Prof. Nayfeh has been energetically involved in a number of research projects in Jordan and Saudi Arabia, and has made a serious effort to transfer his wide international experience to the countries of the region.

-Munir Nayfeh is an atomic physicist renowned for his groundbreaking work in nanotechnology, and is currently a professor at University of Illinois.
+Munir Nayfeh is renowned for his groundbreaking work in nanotechnology.
 He co-authored Electricity and Magnetism (also translated into Farsi), co-edited three books on lasers, and is the author of an upcoming book on silicon nanotechnology.
 He presents science-fiction, using the trademark “Dr. Nano,” to simplify nanotechnology for children.

 Dr. Nayfeh holds the largest number of patents in nanosilicon worldwide (23 US).
 He founded three companies – NanoSi Advanced Technologies, Nano Silicon Solar, and Parasat-Nanosi (Kazakhstan) – and is an IAS fellow, and has been president of the Network of Arab Scientists and Technologists Abroad, with the mission to accelerate strategies and technology development in Arab and OIC countries.
 He received the Beckman, AT&T, Industrial 100, and Energy 100 Awards.